jacky-labs-26/arc-anonymous-return-channel/README.md

 ## Concept
 ARC is a privacy-preserving concept designed to solve a simple but real problem:

-Missing calls from masked/private numbers with no safe way to call back.
+Missed calls from masked/private numbers with no safe way to call back.

 ## The idea
 ARC introduces: